LR-JustinPhillips/moonrepo-remote-cache-bug/README.md

    pnpm i
    moon ci :build
    ```
    A should be pulled from the cache, while B should have to rebuild again.
 This should cause B to fail its build process.
+If you check `dist` in A, some of the index.js files should be missing from their folders.